 Seeing other people

 While the season seemed to try and put an antagonist in Retsuko’s mother at the start, the bigger conflict for this season is over the concept of marriage.
-For furs this is not going to be as clear cut a conflict as corporate culture and its downfalls on the average worker.
-On the marriage and relationship front, there may be some that empathize with Retsuko, while others will be able to see things from her love interest’s perspective.
+For furs this is not going to be as clear-cut a conflict as corporate culture and its downfalls on the average worker.
+On the marriage and relationship front, there may be some who empathize with Retsuko, while others will be able to see things from her love interest’s perspective.

-She ends up accidentally falling for a technology tycoon, thinking he was a regular guy at first (visa vi Coming to America w/ Eddie Murphy), however there is an interesting dynamic around her second suiter.
+She ends up accidentally falling for a technology tycoon, thinking he was a regular guy at first (vis-à-vi Coming to America w/ Eddie Murphy), however there is an interesting dynamic around her second suitor.
 He ends up being the complete opposite of her love interest in the first season.
-Where her first season love interest was quite passive to the point of having Retsuko pull all the weight in the relationship, her love interest in this one instead comes with the promise of a future where she would not be doing any heavy lifting what-so-ever.
+Where her first was passive to the point of having Retsuko pull all the weight in the relationship, this one comes with the promise of a future where she would not be doing any heavy lifting what-so-ever.

-The means in which he puts forth in resolving the toils is through the use of technology and artificial intelligence.
-As one who has graduated with a degree in computer science with a focus on cognitive science myself, this dream of computer’s taking over problem solving jobs is something I am well aware of.
+The means by which he puts forth in resolving toils is through the use of technology and artificial intelligence.
+As one who has graduated with a degree in computer science with a focus on cognitive science myself, this dream of computers taking over problem-solving jobs is something I am well aware of.

 This is why the most powerful moment of the season is when Retsuko’s love interest tells her that the company she works for really doesn’t need her.
-Her reaction to this statement indicates a change in her character, and her acceptance of the role in which she was given in life, as difficult and grueling as it may seem.
+Her reaction indicates a change in her character, and acceptance of the role which she was given in life, as difficult and gruelling as it may seem.

 That isn’t what ends the relationship, which ends up being the tycoon’s wish to not get married or have a family.
 As he stated, he and work are seeing other people.
 And that is his commitment to his technological companion, who fills in his role of spouse and child, highlighted by the moment when he is teaching it when looking up the downed crane situation when in his limo.

 Who needs a navigator with a map in the passenger seat when your smartphone is a map you can see in real time?
-It seems quite odd that some of today’s youth will never experience their parents fighting over getting lost because of miscommunication of directions.
+It seems quite odd that some of today’s youth will never experience their parents fighting over getting lost due to miscommunication of directions.

 The hyena in the room

 While I was a bit confused as to the direction they were going with her love interest this season, a second viewing made me think of this as a Goldilocks story.
-Her first love interest was too passive, her second wanted her to be too passive, and so I assume the third season may derive the conclusion that most fans will be looking for.
-If this show doesn’t go the way of the toucan (RIP Tuka and Beurdie).
+Her first love interest was too passive; her second wanted her to be too passive; so I assume the third may derive the conclusion that most fans will be looking for.
+If this show doesn’t go the way of the toucan (RIP Tuca & Bertie).

-As when it comes to Haida we have seen him both passively accept situations, yet step in and push things forward when needed.
+When it comes to Haida, we have seen him both passively accept situations, yet step in and push things forward when needed.
 So my guess is that the third season of this show may be the last and will revolve around the ‘just right’ scenario where Retsuko finds the one that will stand by and help her, but also let her do what she needs to do to pull her own weight in the relationship.

 When it comes to this season’s finale and people’s favorite hyena, I would criticize his presence at the Karaoke bar scene where Retsuko breaks up with Todaro.
-It was not quite how I expected him to be clued in about Retusko’s personal hobby, as it seemed quite abrupt.
+It was not quite how I expected him to be clued-in about Retusko’s personal hobby, as it seemed quite abrupt.
 Did Restuko’s girl-friends tell Haida about what his co-worker enjoyed doing in her free time?
 If not, is he going to be curious as to why she broke up with her second crush at a Karaoke bar?
-If Haida just ignores that in the third season and doesn’t start being more inquisitive about this, then his involvement in this scene to me is just thoughtless fan service.
+If Haida just ignores that in the third season and doesn’t start being more inquisitive, his involvement in this scene is to me just thoughtless fan-service.